SundeepK/CompactCalendarView/README.md

 Please let me know if you are using this in your app so that I can add you as a list of users in the readme :).

+#Contributing
+Please raise an issue of the requirement so that a disscussion can take before any code is written.

 TODO:
 * Make drawing calendar more efficient by drawing all in one loop (currently requires 3).
 * Make drawing circles on current/first day based on width/height for each cell and remove any magic numbers there.